Chapter 1:

 You better not be late this time.

 Kyo smirks.
 "Yeah, yeah."
-He takes another bite and starts toward the bar.
+He takes another bite and heads toward the bar.

-As the sun starts to settle behind him, he makes it to his destination.
-This seemingly ordinary building hides inside a private enclosure.
+As the sun settles, he reaches his destination.
+The seemingly ordinary building hides inside a private enclosure.
 The bouncers let him in without question.
+Eyes follow as he passes through.

 "Yow!
 You're late.
 Again."

 This is Suzy.
 Regarded as beautiful and skilled, she's been in this clan longer than me.
 Patronizing bitch.
-She would probably say we're friends.
+She’d probably say we're friends.
 I probably wouldn't.

 Suzy smiles playfully.
 "Can you blame them?
 You're the angriest man I know."